DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_30_last-key.md

 ![Electrum 4](images/30_electrum_4.png)

 You should now see 12 words, this is your private key!
 Electrum use 12 words for it´s seed, most hardware wallets use 24.
 Today the difference doesn’t really matter, the security is plenty (and we have two other keys with 24 words).
-On a paper of good quality, write `Key 1`and then the 12 words you see on your screen.
+Write the 12 words you see on your screen on a paper of good quality.
 Then click Next:

 ![Electrum 5](images/30_electrum_5.png)